hrishikeshsathyian/tp/docs/UserGuide.md

   - Each domain label should consists only of alphanumeric characters, separated only by hyphens, if any.

 **Addresses:**
 - Can take any value.
 - Should not be blank.

 **Tags:**
 - Should consist only alphanumeric characters, with no spaces
 - Are case-sensitive: A tag "Brother" is considered different from "brother".
-  - The only exception to this are the `groom` and `bride` tags. <span title='Any variation of a word where the only difference is letter casing (e.g., "GROOM, "Groom", "gRoOm")'>Case-insensitive variations</span> of them will not be permitted if the wedding already has a person with that corresponding tag.
+  - The only exception to this are the `groom` and `bride` tags.
+Case-insensitive variations of them will not be permitted if the wedding already has a person with that corresponding tag.
 - Only one person in each wedding may have the `groom` and `bride` tag, specified with `t/groom` and `t/bride` respectively.
+  - However, a bride and groom may have other tags.
 - Can have any number of tags (including 0)

 </box>